 - 1/2 ripe tomato, seeds and pulp removed, chopped

-1 Cut avocado, remove flesh: Cut the avocados in half.
-Remove seed.
+1 Cut the avocado, remove flesh: Cut the avocados in half.
+Remove the pit.
 Score the inside of the avocado with a blunt knife and scoop out the flesh with a spoon.
 (See How to Cut and Peel an Avocado.)
 Place in a bowl.

 Remember that much of this is done to taste because of the variability in the fresh ingredients.
 Start with this recipe and adjust to your taste.